thenativeweb/validate-value/README.md

 }
 ```

 When using TypeScript, you may even specify a generic type parameter, and use the function as a type guard.
-Also it is recommended to use the constant values
-exported by the validate-value instead of using string literals like above.
-These are type safe versions of these literals.
+Also it is recommended to use the constant values exported by validate-value instead of the string literals as above, as they are the type-safe versions of these literals:

 ```typescript
 import { isTypeOf, value as v }